“0:00 What is small claims court? Small claims

 In a calendar year, an individual or a legal entity in a state cannot file more than two claims in small claims court worth more than $2,500.

-However, you can file below $2,500 claims as often as you want.
+However, you can file below $2,500 claims as often as possible.
 These limitations do not apply to public entities such as school districts, community college districts, and others, and they can bring more than two claims over $2,500 in a calendar year.

 The following are some examples of disputes resolved in small claims court: